 Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a "franchise tax" or "privilege tax."
-This is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state's franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business's net worth.

 The commercial activity tax, considered a tax on the privilege of doing business in Ohio, is computed based on your business's gross receipts, as follows:

 Ohio has special online registration requirements for the commercial activity tax, as well as special rules about how often, and when, businesses must pay the tax.
 For example, businesses with over $1 million in gross receipts must pay this tax on a quarterly basis; the quarterly returns are due by the 10th day of the second month following each calendar quarterly tax period (May 10th, August 10th, November 10th, and February 10th).

 While Ohio doesn't generally tax businesses based on their net income, it does tax individual income at marginal rates ranging from 2.765% up to 3.99%.

 Here's a brief look at additional details for five of the most common forms of Ohio business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

 With rare exceptions not covered here, Ohio corporations are subject to the commercial activity tax.